 - All team members have carried out a back to work interview confirming they are healthy and able to return to work.

 GUIDELINES FOR IN THE RESTAURANT

-- There is a maximum of six guests from two households allowed for each table.
+- There is a maximum of six guests from three households allowed for each table.

 - Please check in whilst seated at your table using the QR Code provided.